Blood Bowl is my favorite game Games Workshop has ever created. I got into the game when Blood Bowl 1 was released for PC back in 2009.

 Oh, I’ve now got a Necromantic team as well, which is really just a few players swapped from Undead.

 I also have an Ogre team that I converted.

 It also means you can collect multiple teams easily, seeing as the investment, both financial and time-wise, is pretty minimal.

-Currently, you can buy a team for Blood Bowl for $35.
-That gets your 12 players, so one extra, and you’re good to play a game with them for only $35.
+Currently, you can buy a team for Blood Bowl for less than a box of damn near anything 40K, and you’re good to play a game with them.
+No big financial investments

 Building a Team

 Building a team is where the fun begins too.
 Each team has different options, and they are generally very distinct.
 You will have to determine your starting roster, choosing from different types of players, and keep in mind how you plan to expand your team in the future.

 A bad starting roster can make for some frustration early on, so you do want to spend time considering your roster.
 However, a bad starting roster isn’t the end of the world either.

 After each game you earn experience.
 Players will level up, get better stats, learn new skills, and some even get mutations like extra arms and tentacles.
 This is a simple RPG element that really keeps you interested and invested in your team throughout a season.